Schnitzelmixer/SToXR/README.md

   <summary>This section contains a descriptive overview about the structure and classes of this project.</summary>

   ## Directory structure
   On the top level of the directory structure are mostly default directories.
-Our relevant code is inside of the *Assets* folder.
+Our relevant code is inside the *Assets* folder.
-  Inside of this folder the following directory structure can be seen (nested files and directories aren't shown here for clarity):
+  Inside this folder the following directory structure can be seen (nested files and directories aren't shown here for clarity):
   ```
   │
   ├── Baseball Bats\